How do I transverse

 Return as I lie down to sleep,

-Singing, singing, singing to me,
+Singing, singing, singing to

-"All there’s left to do in this world
+"All there’s left to do in

 Is hope, help, and forgive,"